Can You Eat Potatoes on the Candida Diet?

 In this article, we’ll explore how potatoes affect blood sugar, how different types of potatoes compare, and when they may fit into a Candida-focused diet.

-Why Potatoes Are Controversial on a Candida Diet
+Why Are Potatoes Controversial on a Candida Diet?

 Potatoes often divide opinion in the Candida community.
 Some people consider them a healthy whole food packed with nutrients, while others avoid them entirely because of their starch content.

 The concern comes down to one simple fact: potatoes are rich in carbohydrates.
 During digestion, these carbohydrates are broken down into glucose, which the body uses for energy.
-Because Candida can thrive in environments where sugar is readily available, some practitioners recommend limiting starchy foods during the early stages of a Candida cleanse.

 However, the story doesn’t end there.